Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Preliminaries

 with $\braket{i}{j} =\delta_{ij}$ and $\sum |c_i|^2=1$, is measured with respect to the basis $\{\ket{i}\}$, the result will be one (and only one) of the $i$'s, with the state collapsing to the corresponding $\ket{i}$.
-Also, results are probabilistic, following the Born Rule.
+Also, results are probabilistic, according to the Born rule.